Family Records

 Place Sept Coverage Updated

-17 A Rowdon family whose eariest known ancestor was born in London about 1820.
+London 17 A Rowdon family whose eariest known ancestor was born in London about 1820.
 However suspicions are that his ancestors came from Devon.
 Part of the family lived moved to the New Forest while others went abroad.
-03 March 2010
+11 November 2022

 County of Hampshire